 These are excuses.

 You need to train your mind to do all that.
-You have to be mindful of what you read and watch, who you surround yourself with, and what your larger purpose is in life.
+You must be mindful of what you read and watch, who you surround yourself with, and your larger purpose in life.
 This requires a lot of decluttering and tough choices.
-You are going to lose a lot of things you like, and many people will leave when you decide to embrace clarity and peace of mind.
+You will lose many things you like, and many people will leave when you decide to embrace clarity and peace of mind.

 Conclusion